Climbing To Island Peak

 To climb Island Peak, you need to obtain a specific permit, called an Island Peak climbing permit.
 It would be best if you issued the permits from the Nepal Mountaineering Association (NMA); however, Boundless Adventure manages them on our client's behalf.

-Climbing cost of the Island peak
+The climbing cost of the Island Peak

 Climbing Agency: